1lastBr3ath/EasyCTF-2015-Writeup/web.md

 **Hint**:
 The flag is on this site.

 The hint says it all.
 The flag was on the site, and as the question says, **a team** is hiding the flag.
 It went easy for me, because I solved it before they added Cloudflare DDoS protection.
-I was using BurpSuite, and since it logs every requests & responses, I searched for team profiles using a pattern like;
+I was using BurpSuite, and since it logs every requests & responses, I searched for team profiles using a pattern like;<br/>
-`\/team\?.*?`.
+`\/team\?.*?`<br/>
 There, I found `EasyCTF Team`'s profile commented, as shown;
 <img src='http://i.imgur.com/sim79D1.png?1' />
-I, then, requested `/team?EasyCTF`, and again searched for flag patterns like;
+I, then, requested `/team?EasyCTF`, and again searched for flag patterns like;<br/>
-`easyctf\{.*?\}`.
+`easyctf\{.*?\}`

 Flag: `easyctf{h4xxing_th3_c0mpetition_s1t3}`